dotnet/sdk/documentation/general/ExecutingCustomerCode.md

 1. Most importantly, do not keep any vestige of the repro on your machine.
 Do not follow their steps.
 2. Add a note to the issue that it was malicious.
 Include this information in the title if possible.
 3. Delete the contents of the repro steps.
 (On GitHub, it can still be found by looking at your edit.)
+4. Report the infraction using https://aka.ms/reportitnow
-4. Report your finding to your manager and your security team.
+5. Report your finding to your manager and your security team.
-5. Depending on the severity of the issue, consider banning the user from GitHub.
+6. Depending on the severity of the issue, consider banning the user from GitHub.

 If you are external, you may not be able to follow all of these steps.
 Reach out to someone from our team to help facilitate doing all these.